nathansizemore/keep/README.md

 ### License

-epoll is available under the MPL-2.0 license.
+keep is available under the MPL-2.0 license.
 See the LICENSE file for more info.